ironsilk/mSquaredPlex/readme.md

       - Table format should be `Title`, `Date` which is the default export file from Netflix.
       - Only movies will be picked
     up from the file.
-      - For any unrated movie the user will be or not (depening on his answer to the Y/N choice) prompted to rate that specific title after the import.
+      - For any unrated movie the user will be or not (depending on his answer to the Y/N choice) prompted to rate that specific title after the import.
       - If he wishes to import already rated titles the user can choose to add another column with ratings, `Ratings`. (scale 1-10).
 These will be automatically picked up.